nodejs/node-addon-api/doc/boolean.md

 returns a new empty Javascript Boolean value type.

 ### operator bool
-Converts a Boolean value to a boolean primitive.
+Converts a `Napi::Boolean` value to a boolean primitive.
 ```cpp
 operator bool() const;
 ```

 ### Value
-Converts a Boolean value to a boolean primitive.
+Converts a `Napi::Boolean` value to a boolean primitive.

 ```cpp
 bool Value() const;